LibertyGlobal/appstore-metadata-service/appstore-metadata-service/README.md

 mvn package
 ```

-Then to run it you need to:
+Then to run it you need to be in `target` directory:

 ```
+cd target
-java -jar target/appstore-metadata-service-0.0.1-SNAPSHOT.jar
+java -jar appstore-metadata-service-0.0.1-SNAPSHOT.jar
 ```

 The service is available by default at: